nlp-101/github_nlp/README.md

 Link to our Google Doc slides:

-Our visuals and ML models can be found on NLP_Projects
+Our visuals and ML models can be found on NLP_Projects.ipynb